Arizona Fire Map: List of Fires Near Me Right Now

 You can see an interactive fire map for the Arizona area here, provided by NWCG.gov.
 An embedded version is below, but click on the link to see a full version.

 Here are the fires currently in Arizona.
 Many of them are prescribed fires that are set purposefully by officials to help prevent bigger wildfires from starting and spreading.
-These fires are listed in alphabetical order, including the Mountain Fire and the Coldwater Fire.
+These fires are listed in alphabetical order.

 The fire was caused by lightning and is four miles south of Clints Well.